Bryan Reynolds Player Props: Pirates vs. Cardinals

 - Runs Prop: Over/under 0.5 runs (Over odds: -110)

 Looking to place a prop bet on Bryan Reynolds?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.495) thanks to 26 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .485, fueled by 26 extra-base hits.

-- Among qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 84th and he is 38th in slugging.
+- Among the qualified hitters in MLB, he ranks 48th in batting average, 91st in on-base percentage, and 42nd in slugging.

-- Reynolds has picked up a hit in 75.0% of his 52 games this year, with multiple hits in 25.0% of them.
+- Reynolds has picked up a hit in 73.6% of his 53 games this season, with more than one hit in 24.5% of them.

-- Reynolds has driven home a run in 20 games this season (38.5%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on four occasions..
+- In 37.7% of his games this season, Reynolds has tallied at least one RBI.
+In seven of those games (13.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 22 of 52 games this year, and more than once 6 times.
+- He has scored in 41.5% of his games this year, with more than one run scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.